Who Is at Fault in an Automobile Accident?

 This is one reason why you should seek a highly skilled and experienced attorney to represent you when you are dealing with the costs and trauma of an automobile accident injury in Bucks County.
 Fault is perhaps the most critical element in any car accident lawsuit.
-The experienced Bucks County automobile accident attorney at the law firm of Paul R. Weber has the skills to analyze the evidence and determine negligence.
+The experienced Bucks County automobile accident attorney at the Law Offices of Paul R. Weber has the skills to analyze the evidence and determine negligence.
 When liability is not obvious or if there is shared fault, liability is shared by all persons or parties at fault by Pennsylvania law.

 Assigning fault after an automobile accident in Bucks County

 Responsibility for the accident and your injuries may reside with one person or with many entities.
 Some examples of those parties held liable in an automobile accident lawsuit in Bucks County may include—

 Although the laws vary from state to state, you may be assigned a portion of the liability even in a lawsuit in which you receive a settlement.
 The degree to which you are considered somewhat responsible may shave off a percentage of your award.

 This is the most obvious place to assign liability who it was that did not control their vehicle in a way that would have otherwise prevented the accident from happening.

 The driver who hit you may not have been the owner.
 For example, if you are hit by a delivery truck or big rig, the vehicle is often owned by the company that hired the driver.
 They can be held liable for bad hiring practices, insufficient driver training, or poor vehicle maintenance, for example.